HYPGEOM.DIST

 Examples 🔗

 Imagine you are sampling 5 cards from a deck of 52 cards (without replacement) and want to find the probability of getting exactly 2 black cards.
-The HYPGEOM.DIST formula to use would be: =HYPGEOM.DIST(2, 5, 26, 52, FALSE)
+Use the formula: =HYPGEOM.DIST(2, 5, 26, 52, FALSE)

-This will give you the probability of obtaining 2 black cards out of the 5 drawn from the deck.
+This calculates the probability of obtaining 2 black cards out of the 5 drawn from the deck.

 Suppose you are selecting 3 marbles from a bag of 10 red and 5 blue marbles (without replacement) and wish to know the probability of selecting at most 1 red marble.
-The HYPGEOM.DIST function to calculate this would be: =HYPGEOM.DIST(1, 3, 10, 15, TRUE)
+Use the function: =HYPGEOM.DIST(1, 3, 10, 15, TRUE)

-This will provide you with the cumulative probability of selecting at most 1 red marble out of the 3 marbles picked from the bag.
+This provides the cumulative probability of selecting at most 1 red marble out of the 3 marbles picked from the bag.

 Notes 🔗

-Ensure that you provide the correct values for the sample, population, and other parameters to receive accurate probability calculations.
-HYPGEOM.DIST assumes that the sample and population sizes are specified correctly and that the sampling is done without replacement as per the hypergeometric distribution rules.
+Ensure you provide the correct values for the sample, population, and other parameters to receive accurate probability calculations.
+HYPGEOM.DIST assumes that the sample and population sizes are specified correctly and that the sampling is done without replacement, following the hypergeometric distribution rules.

 Questions 🔗